Hints and Tips: Collimation

 My preferred way is to use a webcam so I can stay at the working end of the telescope and make adjustments with more care.
 The chip is so small that the image will always be on the centreline of the telescope or it flies off screen, which forces you to make small adjustments.
 The picture I see of the rings is much bigger on the screen of the laptop, and with two eyes it’s easier to judge concentricity.

 I did this work on our new telescope, the Vixen VMC260L, the other night, standing on a rickety folding stool in the dark with the telescope pointing almost vertically and the secondary at about my eye level, with the laptop on the floor.
 So with a tiny Allen key in one hand ready to drop onto the primary, and drive controller in the other and my knee against the pier to steady myself.
 I made the adjustments, but without a Barlow.
-It’s reasonable now but can be made better, and I’ll do that when it’s on the new mount.
+It’s reasonable now but can be made better.

 Copyright © 2018 Doncaster Astronomical Society.
 Registered Charity No: 1091486